> Danny Spooner > Songs > Deep Sea Tug

 [Harry Robertson (1923-1995)]

-Steve Turner sang North Sea Tug in 1982 on his Fellside album Jigging One Now. and in 2026 on his Tradition Bearers CD A Host of Furious Fancies.
-He noted on the first album:
+Steve Turner sang North Sea Tug in 1982 on his Fellside album Jigging One Now.
+He noted:

 Harry Robertson, from Paisley, Scotland, wrote this song about his experiences during World War II, after which he emigrated to Australia where he has since recorded an album of the many fine songs written about his days on the Australian whaling fleets.
 I learned this from my good friend and Australian extraordinaire, Bruce Millar, who was also brave enough to entrust me with his best concertina for three weeks to make this record.